✓ Updated March 2026

 When is the absolute best time to visit Costa del Sol to balance great weather with fewer crowds?

 For that sweet spot of sunshine without the peak summer crush, I always recommend the shoulder seasons: April to early June, or September to October.
-You'll still get glorious beach weather, but you'll find it much easier to snag a table at a beachfront chiringuito and explore charming towns like Mijas Pueblo without feeling overwhelmed.
+You'll still get plenty of warm, sunny days perfect for the beach, but you'll find it easier to snag a table at a beachfront chiringuito and explore charming towns like Mijas Pueblo without feeling overwhelmed.

 What's the deal with 'siesta' in Costa del Sol, and how does it affect my plans?

 Ah, the siesta!
-While it's less strictly observed in major tourist hubs, many smaller shops and local businesses still close for a few hours in the afternoon, typically between 2 PM and 5 PM.
-It's a great excuse to enjoy a leisurely lunch or head to the beach, but just be mindful if you need to pick up essentials during those hours.
+While it's less strictly observed in the major tourist hubs these days, you'll still find many smaller shops and local businesses close their doors for a few hours in the afternoon, typically from around 2 PM to 5 PM.
+It's actually a lovely time to embrace a slower pace – enjoy a long lunch, head back to your hotel for a dip in the pool, or explore a shaded plaza.

-Beyond the main resorts, what's a truly authentic Andalusian experience I shouldn't miss?
+Beyond the famous beaches, what's a truly authentic experience I shouldn't miss?

-Is it easy to get around Costa del Sol without a car, especially for day trips?
+How easy is it to get around Costa del Sol without a car, especially for day trips?

-What's a common local dish or drink I should seek out that isn't just paella?
+What's a common local dish or drink I should try, and where's the best place to find it?

-Are there any particular etiquette tips I should know when dining out or interacting with locals?
+Are there any particular etiquette points I should be aware of when dining out?

 How many days do you need in Costa del Sol, Spain?